-- Effective court management.
+- Judicial notice.
+This is another useful tool to avoid wasting valuable court time in proving such matters as who was the official in a particular post on a certain date. - Use of video conferencing facilities.
+This tool, subject to appropriate safeguards could increase the evidence-gathering capability of the legal system in civil and criminal proceedings by permitting victims and witnesses to participate from secure locations abroad and avoid the cost of transporting them to the seat of the court, with all the delays and security concerns entailed. - Joint trials.
+If the court exercises effective control of the proceedings to avoid delays and to protect the right of each accused be presumed innocent, then joint trials can speed up proceedings. - Effective court management.
 There is an increasing wealth of talent and expertise at the international level in administering the investigation and prosecution of crimes under international law, much of which can be used to develop equally effective administration of criminal proceedings at the national level.
-In particular, there is a long list of very sensible and sometimes innovative techniques for reducing the length of criminal proceedings based largely on the experience of the International Criminal Tribunals for the former Yugoslavia and Rwanda that was proposed by a number of experts for consideration by the Prosecutor of the International Criminal Court.264 They are far too many to reproduce here and not all of them are relevant to national criminal proceedings, but they are well worth study. - Extradition agreements with other states.
+In particular, there is a long list of very sensible and sometimes innovative techniques for reducing the length of criminal proceedings based largely on the experience of the International Criminal Tribunals for the former Yugoslavia and Rwanda that was proposed by a number of experts for consideration by the Prosecutor of the International Criminal Court.
+They are far too many to reproduce here and not all of them are relevant to national criminal proceedings, but they are well worth study. - Extradition agreements with other states.
 Of course, it would be most effective if all states were to agree to draft, adopt and ratify a new multilateral treaty providing for extradition of persons suspected of crimes under international law, as Amnesty International has repeatedly recommended.
-However, pending the adoption of such a new treaty, states should make the adoption of bilateral treaties governing such crimes a priority, strategically focusing on states where suspects are likely to be found.
-The failure of states, such as East Timor (Timor Leste) and Sierra Leone, to do so has severely limited their ability to investigate and prosecute crimes under international law. - Mutual legal assistance agreements with other states.
-Of course, it would be most effective if all states were to agree to draft, adopt and ratify a new multilateral treaty providing for mutual legal assistance regarding crimes under international law, as Amnesty International has repeatedly recommended.
 However, pending the adoption of such a new treaty, states should make the adoption of bilateral treaties governing such crimes a priority, strategically focusing on states where suspects are likely to be found.
 The failure of states, such as East Timor (Timor Leste) and Sierra Leone, to do so has severely limited their ability to investigate and prosecute crimes under international law.